-In addition to that he might think that you are someone who often finds yourself to be unemployed for long periods of time.
+In addition to that, he might think that you are someone who often finds yourself unemployed for long periods.
 It is because of this that you will appear to be someone who has no sense of responsibility.

-Rather than leaving your jobs so often it is advisable that you pick up only those jobs which you are really sure of.
+Rather than leaving your jobs so often you should pick up only those jobs which you are sure of.

 11. The continuous use of foul language:

-Employees represent the company which they work for and that is why companies look for employees who are able to be mindful of their words and deeds at all times.
-The moment you say anything which is inappropriate and vulgar then that is bound to serve as a red flag.
+Employees represent the company which they work for and that is why companies look for employees who can be mindful of their words and deeds at all times.
+The moment you say anything inappropriate and vulgar then that is bound to serve as a red flag.

-For many adults using fowl language comes very naturally, but irrespective of what you do at home at your work place you should ensure that you do not let yourself get out of hand.
+For many adults using foul language comes very naturally, but irrespective of what you do at home at your workplace you should ensure that you do not let yourself get out of hand.